seanwestfall/templatehaskell/draft2.md

 Template Haskell was introduced by Tim Sheard and Simon Peyton Jones in their paper "Template Meta-Programming for Haskell" (The original paper can be found [here]()) in 2002, though its changed quite a bit since (see [here]()).
 It was inspired by C++ templates, though TH is functional more similar to a macro system.
 The Haskell extension Quasiquotation is often used in conjuntion with Template Haskell, so I will briefly describe it here, but is extensive enough only another full post could do it justice.

 In the wild, Template Haskell is used extensively by Yesod for routing and HTML template binding.
 Outside of Haskell, compile-time metaprogramming is used for the creation of Domain Specific Languages (DSLs), typically in the domains of testing and modeling, and generative metaprogramming (compile-time or not) for object relational mapping, typically for mapping database schemas to non-compiled code.
+And within Lisp, which is famous for it's macro system, metaprogramming is used to create syntax extensions (syntantic sugar), such as the syntax used for lisp comprehensions.

 ---
 _All code in this guide was excuted with GHCi version 7.6.3 and Template Haskell version 2.9.0.0_